sftcd/cs7ns1/assignments/practical5/README.md

 how you dealt with, or why you discarded, orchestration in your final report on the module.

-## Infernoball format and generation code
+## InfernoBall format and generation code

-Infernoballs are JSON objects, such as [this](./sample.as5) one.
+InfernoBalls are JSON objects, such as [this](./sample.as5) one.
 The corresponding set of secrets are [here](./sample.secrets).

 Each layer of an InfernoBall has the following fields: